 Celtx is an inexpensive route for first-time filmmakers that I highly recommend.

-Movie Magic is an amazing software program that does everything but your dishes, but with such a robust program, it is pricey for new filmmakers.
+Movie Magic is an amazing software program that does everything, but with such a robust program it is pricey for new filmmakers.

 Figure Out The Equipment Costs

 Now that you have a schedule in place, and the locations figured out, it’s time to figure out the costs of production.

 The first cost you should look at is the equipment costs.